Aidar5/nattoeng/docs/source/book/18_db/example_sqlite.rst

   * this is necessary to enable them to be immediately written to  database

 * Scroll the elements in the received list of tuples
-* •	This script uses another version of database entry
+* This script uses another version of database entry

   * *query* string describes the query.
 But instead of values, question marks are given.
 This query type allows dynamicly substite field values.
-  * o	then execute() method is passed the query string and the *row* tuple where the values are
+  * then execute() method is passed the query string and the *row* tuple where the values are

 Execute the script: